Eurasian goshawk: Migration

-Although at times considered rather sedentary for a northern raptor species, the northern goshawk is a partial migrant.
+Although at times considered rather sedentary for a northern raptor species, the Eurasian goshawk is a partial migrant.
 Migratory movements generally occur between September and November (occasionally extending throughout December) in the fall and February to April in the spring.
 Spring migration is less extensive and more poorly known than fall migration, but seems to peak late March to early April.
-Some birds, up to as far north as northern Canada and central Scandinavia, may remain in their territory throughout the winter.
-Northern goshawks from northern Fennoscandia have been recorded traveling up to 1640 km away from first banding but adults are seldom recorded more than 300 km from their summer range.
+Some birds, up to as far north as central Scandinavia, may remain in their territory throughout the winter.
+Eurasian goshawks from northern Fennoscandia have been recorded traveling up to 1640 km away from first banding but adults are seldom recorded more than 300 km from their summer range.
 In Sweden, young birds distributed an average of 377 km in the north to an average of 70 km in the south.
 In northern Sweden, young generally disperse somewhat south, whereas in south and central Sweden, they are typically distributed to the south (but not usually across the 5-km Kattegat straits).
 On the other hand, 4.3% of the southern Swedish goshawks actually moved north.
 Migrating goshawks seem to avoid crossing water, but sparrowhawks seem to do so more regularly.
 In central Europe, few birds travel more than 30 km throughout the year, a few juveniles have exceptionally been recorded traveling up to 300 km.
-In Eurasia, very small numbers of migratory northern goshawks cross the Strait of Gibraltar and Bosporus in autumn but further east more significant winter range expansions may extend from northern Iran and southern Turkmenia to Aral and Balkhash lakes, from Kashmir to Assam, extreme northwestern Thailand, northern Vietnam, southern China, Taiwan, Ryukyu Islands and South Korea.
+In Eurasia, very small numbers of migratory Eurasian goshawks cross the Strait of Gibraltar and Bosporus in autumn but further east more significant winter range expansions may extend from northern Iran and southern Turkmenia to Aral and Balkhash lakes, from Kashmir to Assam, extreme northwestern Thailand, northern Vietnam, southern China, Taiwan, Ryukyu Islands and South Korea.